CONTACT contacto@paulcremoux.com

 A non-Suburbia

-We envisionPlantedCityas a transitional urban tapestry that will negotiate between the very dense urban nodes of the world, and the rural ones, or post-industrial landscapes.
-This pattern will perform a habitable crop-orchard-productive array, where major food fabrication will take place.
+We envision PlantedCityas as a transitional urban tapestry that will negotiate between the world’s dense urban nodes and rural or post-industrial landscapes.
+This pattern will perform a habitable crop-orchard-productive array, where major food fabrication will occur.

 Our architectural gesture rethinks the geometrical relations coexisting on a common cultivated field, but we envision a variety of design expressions at each unit (four houses).
 In this manner, we try to establish a diversity of identities.